Best eSIM for Thailand in 2026: 6 Providers Compared

 Before You Fly

 An eSIM is just one part of preparing for your trip.
 Before you board, complete the Thailand Digital Arrival Card (TDAC) at tdac.immigration.go.th — it’s mandatory for all foreign nationals and must be submitted within 72 hours of arrival.
-You’ll also want to double-check visa requirements for your nationality (93 countries get 60-day visa-free entry as of 2026).
+You’ll also want to double-check Thailand entry requirements for your nationality (93 countries get 60-day visa-free entry as of 2026).
+For a full pre-departure checklist, see our Thailand packing list.